spanichella/ARIES-story-teller/combined-pipelines/PROJECT.md

 #### Pipeline Description
 When launching the program, the simple graphical user interface (GUI) will launch.
 There the user must select the location of the dataset and the type of its content.
-He can further select the desired pipeline, where for User Stories only the ML-pipeline is available, while for Requirement Specifications both the ML and DL pipeline are available.
 Depending on what he selected he can then specify attributes regarding the execution of the chosen pipeline.
 If everything is selected and specified correctly, he can finally click on execute to run the analysis.

 On execution, the code will first create an XML-File containing local paths used for reading the existing, or generating the new files.
 After this, the code will start with the generation of the training- and test-set, depending on the selections made previously in the GUI.
 These files are created by the R-scripts located in the [resources](resources) folder.
-There is one script for each type of data (requirement specifications or user reviews).

 When this is done, the analysis part begins.
 Again, depending on the selections before, our code will execute the ML or DL pipeline.